Mission Ridge Ski Area: Alpine skiing

 Mission Ridge has a relatively small terrain park, called the B-24 terrain park.

 The ski area has had night skiing and snowmaking since 1978, and expanded the snowmaking capacity in 2005.

 Base facilities

 The Hampton Lodge at the base of the mountain includes a restaurant, bar, shop, and rental center.
-Additionally, facilities in the base area include lesson centers, a childcare center, and first aid operations.
+Additionally, facilities in the base area include lesson centers and first aid operations.